- 01Your first deal starts with people, not properties — a single meetup connection can shortcut months of research

 Show Notes

-I know.
-Networking sounds like something from a LinkedIn motivational post.
-But I've watched it happen over and over — the investor who shows up to one meetup, talks to one person, and six months later closes their first house hack because somebody at that table knew a deal that wasn't listed yet.
+I'm Martin Maxwell.
+Your first real estate deal doesn't start on Zillow.
+Not on Redfin either.
+It starts in a room full of people who've already done what you're trying to do.
+I've watched it happen over and over — the investor who shows up to one meetup, talks to one person, and six months later closes their first house hack because somebody at that table knew a deal that wasn't listed yet.

-Where to Find Real Estate Meetups
+Where to Find Meetups

-Facebook groups.
-Search "[your city] real estate investors."
-The good groups have 2,000–10,000 members and regular in-person event posts.
-The great groups have admins who actively moderate and boot the spammers.
+Meetup.com — search "real estate investing" plus your city.
+Some groups are solid educational meetups run by active investors; others are thinly disguised sales pitches for guru courses.
+Facebook groups — search "[your city] real estate investors."
+Good groups have 2,000-10,000 members and regular in-person event posts.
 In Columbus, there's a group with 6,800 members that hosts monthly brewery meetups — casual, educational, no sales pressure.
 That's the vibe you want.

-How to Spot a Good Meetup (and Avoid Pitch-Fests)
+How to Spot a Good Meetup

-Here's my rule: if you leave a meetup and can't name one concrete thing you learned — a neighborhood to dig into, a lender worth calling, something — don't go back.
+Red flags: The "guest speaker" is selling a $5,000 course.
+Every table has a coaching program flyer.
+The host hasn't bought a property in three years.
+My rule: if you leave and can't name one concrete thing you learned — a neighborhood to dig into, a lender worth calling — don't go back.
+Try at least 2-3 different meetups before picking your regular one.

 What to Say When You Walk In